Likelihood-Based Diverse Sampling for Trajectory Forecasting: Experiments

 \para{Training and Evaluation.} We follow the procedure in \cite{liang2020garden}.
 We first train CAM-NF using VIRAT/ActEV \cite{oh2011large, awad2018trecvid}, the real-world datasets from which FP extracts simulated pedestrian scenes.
-Then, we train DSF on top of the pre-trained CAM-NF model using the training dataset (VIRAT/ActEV).
-Finally, we evaluate all models on FP using $K=20$ samples against the multiple ground-truth futures.
-Since DSF-TD uses transductive learning, we directly train and evaluate $r_\psi$ on FP using small minibatches as described in Algorithm \ref{algo:dsf-td}.
+Then, we train \{DLow, DSF, LDS\} on top of the pre-trained CAM-NF model using the training dataset (VIRAT/ActEV).
+Finally, we evaluate all models on the test set FP using $K=20$ samples against the multiple ground-truth futures.
+For LDS-TD-NN, we directly train and evaluate $r_\psi$ on FP using small minibatches as described in Algorithm \ref{algo:LDS-td} in Appendix \ref{appendix:LDS-pseudocode}.

-An important challenge is that trajectories in FP have different (typically longer) lengths compared to trajectories in VIRAT/ActEV, since the human annotators provided trajectories of varying durations; this issue makes the forecasting problem on the test set more difficult.
+An important challenge is that trajectories in FP have different (typically longer) lengths compared to trajectories in VIRAT/ActEV, since the human annotators provided trajectories of varying durations; this complicates the forecasting problem on the FP test set.